LexiYin-mh/Planet-SpringBoot/README.md

-# VlogVerse-SpringBoot
+# Planet-SpringBoot

 ## Overview
 Implemented RESTful APIs for social media web application to facilitate content sharing and user engagement.

 ## Project Technical Overview
 This is a web application involves MVC design pattern and allows users to register accounts, search for multi-Media posts by hashtag and give a like.
-Frameworks and tools used includ Java, Spring Boot, Restful Web Services, Hibernate, Spring Data JPA, PostgreSQL, servlet, JWT, Git, Maven, Tomcat, Docker, and AWS (S3, RDS, Code Pipeline).
+Frameworks and tools used includ **Java, Spring Boot, Restful Web Services, Hibernate, Spring Data JPA, PostgreSQL, servlet, JWT, Git, Maven, Tomcat, Docker, and AWS (S3, RDS, Code Pipeline).**

 ## Business Rules